meta-hub/redm-events/README.md

 Probably a "developer resource".
 Documentation will remain vague, read the code for more information.

+# Requirements

+Download the dataview.lua file found [here](https://github.com/gottfriedleibniz/lua/blob/luaglm/libs/scripts/examples/dataview.lua) and add it to this resource.
+The fxmanifest.lua already expects this file.

 # Usage

 You can either use the exports as-needed (don't use per-frame due to export performance hit) or reference the api directly through your resources fxmanifest.lua, e.g: